Axial inverse magnetic catalysis: Summary and Discussion

-The presently proposed AIMC would also give impact on modeling chiral effective models monitoring the thermomagnetic QCD: confirmation by lattice QCD simulations for the AIMC at high temperatures would give evidence of the destructive chiral and axial breaking in the chiral and the axial susceptibilities, and effective chiral models other than the present NJL with AMMs would be severely constrained, and, without such destructive interference leading to the CIMC and AIMC, would be excluded.
-It would be for instance intriguing to see if a recently proposed NJL model with a lattice data-driven NJL coupling, in light of the CIMC~\cite{Endrodi:2019whh}, can survive the AIMC as well.
+Confirmation of the AIMC by lattice QCD simulations for the AIMC at high temperatures might give evidence of the destructive chiral and axial breaking in the chiral and the axial susceptibilities, and effective chiral models without such destructive interference leading to both the CIMC and AIMC would be excluded.